signijalv52/xfce4-panel-notificator-plugin/README.md

 # xfce4-panel-notificator-plugin aka andromeda
 This is simple xfce4-panel notificator plugin written on C using GTK3 library.
 Plugin can recieve text messages or something else via D-Bus.
-May be useful as alternative libnotify.
 ## required
 written and tested using:
 - Debian GNU/Linux 9.4 (x86 or x86-64)